Bloodyaugust/godot-template/README.md

 ### Doodads

-Packed scenes for game objects that implement no behavior or very minimal, non-player-interactive behavior.
+Packed scenes and scripts for game objects that implement no behavior or very minimal, non-player-interactive behavior.

 ### Lib